nya3jp/tast/docs/running_tests.md

 by the DUT.
 This behavior can be controlled via the `tast` command's `-checktestdeps` flag.

-If tests are being rebuilt, the `buildtype` flag determines which type of tests to build and run; see the next section for details.
-Otherwise, both local and remote tests are considered.

 [chromiumos/tast/expr]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/expr
 [Test Attributes]: test_attributes.md
 [software dependencies]: test_dependencies.md